naccdata/nacc-form-validator/docs/data-quality-rule-definition-guidelines.md

 * `current_year`: Compare to the current year
 * `current_month`: Compare to the current month
 * `current_day`: Compare to the current day
-* `previous_record`: Compare to the same variable in the previous record

 The rule definition for `compare_with` should follow the following format: